Sulejman Krpić: Return to Željezničar

 Krpić returned to Željezničar in February 2023, signing a two-year deal.
 He made his second debut for Željezničar in a Bosnian Cup game against Leotar on 18 February.
 He scored his first goal for the club since returning on 25 February, in a league game against Igman Konjic.

 On 12 May 2023, Krpić scored the equaliser 6 minutes into stoppage time against rivals Sarajevo in the Sarajevo derby, helping his team to narrowly escape defeat in a 2–2 draw.
 He made his 100th appearance for Željezničar in the Sarajevo derby on 14 April 2024.
 In August 2024, he signed a one-year contract renewal, keeping him at the club until at least July 2025.
 He scored his 50th goal for Željezničar with a hat-trick in a 4–1 home win over GOŠK Gabela on 9 December 2024.

-In January 2025, Krpić signed another contract renewal, keeping him at the club until July 2026.
+In January 2025, Krpić signed another contract renewal, keeping him at the club until June 2026.
 On 28 March 2025, he scored a brace in a 3–2 home win against Posušje.

+Krpić left Željezničar following the end of the 2025–26 season.
+Altogether, he scored 59 goals in 165 matches for Željezničar across his two spells, making him the eleventh-highest goalscorer in the club's history.